Follow us on Social Media:

 A weak conscience is an unhealthy conscience that’s no longer strong and therefore is unreliable in some ways (1 Corinthians 8), but not all ways.
 The Greek word for ‘weak’ is detailed here.
 A weak conscience develops through misinformation or false doctrine wherein the believer with this condition usually has personal issues with the behavior in question and has little sense of moderation.

 A good modern example would be the drinking of alcoholic beverages.
-While being a drunkard is a sin (Galatians 5:19-21 & 1 Corinthians 6:9-11), drinking a sip of alcohol is not (1 Timothy 5:23 & Deuteronomy 14:26).
+While being a drunkard is a sin (Galatians 5:19-21 & 1 Corinthians 6:9-11), drinking a sip of alcohol is not (1 Timothy 5:23 & Deuteronomy 14:26), although it would arguably be a sin for an alcoholic, as well as those who cause others to fall (Romans 14:21).
 The believer with the weak conscience is the one who sees another believer drinking an alcoholic beverage and automatically assumes s/he is in sin and it may even harm their faith.

 Believers with weak consciences are either spiritually immature and need to grow or are developing a legalistic spirit.
 Regardless, mature believers with healthy consciences must be considerate of those with weak consciences; it’s simply a matter of walking in love toward others.
 You can read scriptural details here.